-The Dole Plantation, located in central Oahu, had humble origins.
-It began as a fruit stand located in pineapple fields and dates back from the 1950s.
+Dole Pineapple Plantation is located in the center of Oahu Island.
+It began as a fruit stand located in the pineapple fields and dates back from the 1950s.
 However, the plantation grew in popularity and has become one of Hawaii’s top attractions.
-This sprawling attraction gives visitors an look into the history of the pineapple and the role it played in the local economy.
+This sprawling attraction gives visitors a look into the history of the sweet fruit and the role it played in the Hawaiian economy.

-Travelers to the plantation can sample the fresh fruit, ride on a pineapple train, and travel through the fields.
+Visiting the Dole Pineapple Plantation, travelers can sample fresh fruits, ride on a train, and travel through the fields.
 If you are going there, be sure to make it through the garden maze and learn how to pick out the freshest pineapples at the grocery store.
-For those that have never seen how pineapples grow, this is a fun way to learn about their agriculture.
-Some people think that pineapples are grown underground or up in trees.
-However, this popular fruit is actually grown on plants.
-Travelers to the area will get to see pineapples in all stages of development.
+For those that have never seen how pineapple grows, this is a fun way to learn about its agriculture.
+Some people think that the fruit grows underground or up in trees.
+However, it actually grows on plants.
+Travelers to the area will get to see its all stages of development.

 Important Info Before Visiting

-The goal of the plantation is to give visitors an insider’s look into how agriculture influenced the rise of the modern Oahu.
+The goal of the Dole Pineapple Plantation is to give visitors an insider’s look into how agriculture influenced the rise of the modern Oahu.
 This plantation has become a well-known stop on group and private tours that depart from Waikiki.
 It’s fairly common to pair this attraction with other activities such as snorkeling or visiting other sites such as Pearl Harbor, Diamond Head, or Hanauma Bay.

-This is a great site to visit for families and anyone who enjoys history.
+This is a great site to visit with family or anyone who enjoys history.
 Plan to spend a few hours at the plantation, depending on what you do while here.
 Each activity has a separate fee which may determine what you end up doing.
 The plantation is now wheelchair accessible.
 Make time for a meal at the Pineapple Grille or take a trip through the gift shop before you leave

 Getting to the Pineapple Plantation